drawliin/drawliin/README.md

 ## 🌟 Featured Projects

-- [React Weather App](https://react-weather-app-drawliin.netlify.app/) - A React application that displays weather information using a public API.
+<a href="https://react-weather-app-drawliin.netlify.app/" target="_blank">React Weather App</a> - A React application that displays weather information using a public API.
-- [Task Manager](http://task-manager-app.infinityfreeapp.com/register.php) - A simple web-based task management application built with PHP
+<a href="http://task-manager-app.infinityfreeapp.com/register.php" target="_blank">Task Manager</a> - A simple web-based task management application built with PHP.

 ## ✨ Contributions